 There are time limits on the meters to ensure that parking spaces readily become available for customers and visitors.
 If you plan on staying for a while at a meter, be prepared to run back and forth feeding it!
 These time limits and hours of enforcement are posted on signs in every metered area.

 If you don’t mind where you park and are looking to save, you can find various options around town that don’t have meter parking.
 The lots at Princeton University Chapel and Taplin Auditorium are free after 5pm, and the lot behind Princeton United Methodist Church is free all day.
 There are some spots on Pine Street as well which are always free, and some Princeton University lots offer free parking during the weekend and after 5pm on weekdays, such as the one located on William Street.
-On Sunday many metered spots are free or go into effect at a later time.

 For those who prefer maps, see below for a full list of streets and parking options!